apache/couchdb/share/doc/src/api/document/common.rst

   :code 400: Invalid request body or parameters
   :code 401: Write privileges required
   :code 404: Specified database or document ID doesn't exists
-  :code 409: Specified revision is not latest for target document
+  :code 409: Specified revision is not the latest for target document

   **Request**: